Shef-AI/shef-ai.github.io/README.md

 3. You have now prepared your text in JSON format.
 The last step is to update a record in the `.json` files:
    1. Open the `news.json` or `events.json` file in the `json` folder of the project repository.
    2. Replace the value of your desired field with the generated single-line text from the previous steps.

+## Privacy notice
+To see our Privacy Notice, please go to [Shef.AI Website Policy Notice](https://sheffieldai.github.io/privacy-notice.html) about what types of personal information will be gathered and how this information will be used.